-You may have received a nerve block or anesthetic injection for postoperative pain control.
+You likely received a nerve block for postoperative pain control.
 We recommend that you start your pain medication regimen when you get home from the hospital.
 Continue the medication for the first 1-2 days until the block wears off and you have a better idea of how you will handle the pain.
-Use ice as much as possible to help with pain and swelling.
+Keep your leg elevated and use ice or the cryo-cuff as much as possible to help with pain and swelling.